caleb1711/codingclub1/README.md

 ## Characteristics
-At the top left of the page is the name of the Website At the right side of the page is the login button; which allows Partakers login or sup
+At the top left of the page is the name of the Website At the right side of the page is the login button; which allows Partakers login or signup

 <img width="960" alt="login 2" src="https://github.com/caleb1711/codingclub1/assets/130179631/c525790c-f849-4b95-ae9e-b86729dcebab">